Late Devonian mass extinction: Volcanism

 Recent studies have confirmed a correlation between Viluy traps in the Vilyuysk region on the Siberian Craton and the Kellwasser extinction by ^{40}Ar/^{39}Ar dating.
 Ages show that the two volcanic phase hypotheses are well supported and the weighted mean ages of each volcanic phase are 376.7±3.4 and 364.4±3.4 Ma, or 373.4±2.1 and 363.2±2.0 Ma, which the first volcanic phase is in agreement with the age of 372.2±3.2 Ma proposed for the Kellwasser event.
 However, the second volcanic phase is slightly older than Hangenberg event, which is dated to around 358.9±1.2 Ma.

 Coronene and mercury enrichment has been found in deposits dating back to the Kellwasser event, with similar enrichments found in deposits coeval with the Frasnes event at the Givetian-Frasnian boundary and in ones coeval with the Hangenberg event.
 Because coronene enrichment is only known in association with large igneous province emissions and extraterrestrial impacts and the fact that there is no confirmed evidence of the latter occurring in association with the Kellwasser event, this enrichment strongly suggests a causal relationship between volcanism and the Kellwasser extinction event.
 However, not all sites show evidence of mercury enrichment across the Frasnian-Famennian boundary, leading other studies to reject volcanism as an explanation for the crisis.

 Another overlooked contributor to the Kellwasser mass extinction could be the now extinct Cerberean Caldera which was active in the Late Devonian period and thought to have undergone a supereruption approximately 374 million years ago.
 (Note: Though a super eruption on its own would have devastating effects in both short term and long term, the Late Devonian extinction was caused by a series of events which contributed to the extinction.)
 Remains of this caldera can be found in the modern day state of Victoria, Australia.
 Eovariscan volcanic activity in present-day Europe may have also played a role in conjunction with the Viluy Traps.

+Other potential factors

 Impact event

 Bolide impacts can be dramatic triggers of mass extinctions.
-An asteroid impact was proposed as the prime cause of this faunal turnover.
-The impact that created the Siljan Ring either was just before the Kellwasser event or coincided with it.
-Most impact craters, such as the Kellwasser-aged Alamo, cannot generally be dated with sufficient precision to link them to the event; others dated precisely are not contemporaneous with the extinction.
+A few studies have proposed an asteroid impact as the prime cause of this faunal turnover.
+The impact that created the Siljan Ring in Sweden either happened just before the Kellwasser event or coincided with it.
+Most impact craters, such as the Frasnian-age Alamo impact in Nevada, cannot generally be dated with sufficient precision to link them to the event; others dated precisely are not contemporaneous with the extinction.
 Although some evidence of meteoric impact have been observed in places, including iridium anomalies and microspherules, these were probably caused by other factors.
 Some lines of evidence suggest that the meteorite impact and its associated geochemical signals postdate the extinction event.
 Modelling studies have ruled out a single impact as entirely inconsistent with available evidence, although a multiple impact scenario may still be viable.